Art Islands Travel Guide

 Website (English/Japanese)

 Bamboo Village is a cozy, quirky guesthouse in the forest overlooking Honmura Village.
 It's close to Art House Project and bus connections, but away from the traffic.
 Its rooms have bunk beds and so it's great for groups.
 Normally it's a shared-room facility but, in response to the pandemic, they do not currently put people from multiple parties in the same room.
 The per-person rate is reduced depending on how many are in your party.
-The manager, Johnny, is very friendly and speaks English, Cantonese, and Japanese.
+The multilingual manager, Johnny, is very friendly.

 Yado